imandresilva/norrwyn-script-template-examples/README.md

-# Script Template Examples | Sylvan Glade Studio
+# Script Template Examples | Norrwyn

 A set of script templates to use when creating scripts in Unity.
 Replaces the default script template with an empty one (removes Start and Update, and unused imports).